wkharold/community/tutorials/using-slurm-to-host-jupyter-notebooks/index.md

 Submitted batch job [NN]
 ```

-Where *nn* is the job number for your notebook.
+Where [NN] is the job number for your notebook.

 3. Verify that your Jupyter Notebook started up properly.